quintesse/k8s-guide/README.md

 kubectl apply -f ceph-dashboard-ingress.yml
 ```

-*TODO: figure out why the browser still keeps complaining about an invlaid license.
+*TODO: figure out why the browser still keeps complaining about an invalid license.
-I think it's because the internal service also usas TLS but with a self-signed certificate.
+I think it's because the internal service also uses TLS but with a self-signed certificate.
 Pehaps we should try turning that off and trust nobody will be able to access that internal
 service from the outside anyway*